laviet2208/gstar2eventb/README.md

 - the output model conforms to `eventb.ecore`;
 - the target metamodel is registered;
 - the output file was not partially written because of a transformation error.

+---

+### 9.7 Acceleo Does Not Produce Output Files

+Check that:

+- the Acceleo plugin is installed correctly;
+- the correct Acceleo main module is selected;
+- the input model is the expected model type;
+- the output directory exists or can be created;
+- the required metamodels are registered;
+- the generator has permission to write to the selected output folder.

+---

+### 9.8 The Generated Event-B Text Is Incomplete

+Check that:

+- the ATL transformation produced the expected target model;
+- the generated target model contains contexts, machines, variables, invariants, events, guards, and actions;
+- the Acceleo templates match the structure of `eventb.ecore`;
+- the input model passed to the Acceleo generator is the Event-B-oriented target model, not the original gStar model.

+---

+### 9.9 The Generated Temporal Artifacts Are Missing

+Check that:

+- the selected gStar model contains temporal-requirement constructs;
+- `TemporalVariable`, `TemporalRequirement`, and `TemporalLink` elements are present where expected;
+- the Acceleo temporal generator is executed on the original gStar model;
+- the output folder is correctly configured;
+- the generator templates match the current version of `gstar.ecore`.

+---
+## 12. Contact

+For questions about the transformation artifacts, generation templates, or case-study models, please open an issue in this repository.